dejay22kar/jay22kar/my-favorites.md

 - La la land
 - Schindler's List
 - The Imitation Game
 ... and so many more actually.
-I will add them as they strike me :)
+I will add them as they strike me.